 Therefore, not P.

 I can’t stop eating these chocolates.
-Either I really love chocolate, or I seriously lack will power.
+I really love chocolate, or I seriously lack willpower.
 I know I really love chocolate; therefore, I cannot lack willpower.

 Explanation: Ignoring the possible false dilemma, the fact that one really loves chocolate does not automatically exclude the other possibility of lacking willpower.

-I am either going to bed or watching TV.
-I am exhausted so I will go to bed; therefore, I cannot watch TV.
+I am going to bed or watching TV.
+I am exhausted, so I will go to bed; therefore, I cannot watch TV.

 Explanation: It is logically and physically possible to go to bed and watch TV at the same time, I know that for a fact as I do it just about every night.
 The “or” does not logically exclude the option that is not chosen.

-Exception: If the choices are mutually exclusive, then it can be deduced that the other choice must be false.
+Exception: If the choices are mutually exclusive (either by necessity or indicated by the word "either"), then it can be deduced that the other choice must be false.
 Again, we are working under the assumption that one of the choices we are given represents the truth.